bilaltahiraziz/Debugger-Client/README.md

 - A user must sign up to become a member.
 - A member must sign in.
 - A member can update their password.
-- A member can see all their Task titles and description.
+- A member can see all their Issue titles and description.
-- A member can create a new Task list and have it displayed.
+- A member can create a new Issue list and have it displayed.
-- A member can update their Task list.
+- A member can update their Issue list.
-- A member can delete their existing Task item/s.
+- A member can delete their existing Issue item/s.
-- A member can cross off their Task item/s.
+- A member can cross off their Issue item/s.
-- A member can only see their Task item/s.
+- A member can only see their Issue item/s.

 ## To register as a Member: